Skip to content

 Why It Matters

-• Definition: The provision of assistance or care.
+• Core Definition: The act of ministering or serving; specifically, the provision of help or care.

 Why It Matters